sanjucs/ml-tools/generic/docker.md

 ```

 ## Stages of containerization
-* Write Docker File.
+* Write the Dockerfile.
   * Dockerfile contains a set of instructions to build the docker image, generally named as Dockerfile without any extension.
 * Build Docker Image.
   * Docker image is a stack of multiple layers created from Dockerfile instructions.
 * Run Docker Container.
-  * Container is runtime instance of docker image.
+  * A container is the runtime instance of a docker image.

 ```bash
 # Sample Dockerfile